cap-js/docs/guides/domain-models/index.md

 }
 ```

-**Bad**{:style="color:darkred"}, because this would end up with lots of JOINs when mapping to relational databases, with detrimental effects on read and write performance, as well as making the model harder to read.
+**Bad**{style="color:darkred"}, because this would end up with lots of JOINs when mapping to relational databases, with detrimental effects on read and write performance, as well as making the model harder to read.

 ```cds
 entity Contacts {